Garlic (Allium satium Linn) belong to the family Amaryllidaceae is the second most important bulb crop after onion.

 No. it is advisable to store garlic at room temperature for it to last for a few months.

 How long can garlic be stored?

 A whole bulb of garlic can be stored up to months.
-Moreover, unpeeled garlic can be stored for 10 days to a month.
+Moreover, if they are unpeeled can be stored for 10 days to a month.

 What happens when you eat garlic?

-When you eat garlic it can cause bad breath, a burning sensation in the mouth or stomach, heartburn, gas, nausea, vomiting, body odor, and diarrhea.
+When you eat them it can cause bad breath, a burning sensation in the mouth or stomach, heartburn, gas, nausea, vomiting, body odor, and diarrhea.